-The macroetch shall be performed in accordance with Figure 5.8 of AWS D1.5, with the following exception: The T-joint shall contain an acute angle less than or equal to the smallest acute angle to be used in fabrication.
+The macroetch shall be performed per AWS D1.5, with the following exception: The T-joint shall contain an acute angle less than or equal to the smallest acute angle to be used in fabrication.
 The acute angle tested qualifies all angles equal to or greater than this angle.
 Both sides of the T-joint shall be welded.

 - (b) Base Metal Preparation.
-The preparation of base metal shall be in accordance with AWS D1.5, with the following exception: All mill scale and rust shall be removed from the surfaces of main members on which all welds are made by any process.
+The preparation of base metal shall be per AWS D1.5, with the following exception: All mill scale and rust shall be removed from the surfaces of main members where all welds are made by any process.
 Surfaces and edges to be welded shall not exceed an ANSI B46.1 roughness value of 500 microinches. - (c) Run On-off Plates.
 Run-on and run-off plates shall be used on all butt joints.
 They shall be of the same base metal as the material being welded.
-Removal of these plates shall be accomplished by cutting the plates off and grinding to a surface finish in accordance with AWS D 1.5. - (d) Undercut.
+Removal of these plates shall be accomplished by cutting the plates off and grinding to a surface finish per AWS D1.5. - (d) Undercut.
 Undercut in the stiffener, web or flange shall not exceed 0.01 inch in areas of tension as indicated on the plans when the axis of the undercut is normal to the longitudinal centerline of the girder, or normal to the centerline of bearings in the case of plate diaphragms.
 Undercut in compression areas shall not exceed 1/32 inch. - (e) Temporary Tack Welds.
 Temporary tack welds will not be permitted on splice plates to facilitate stack drilling.
 All temporary tack welds not incorporated into the final weld, shall be submitted to the Engineer for approval.
-Temporary tack welds that are approved shall be removed by grinding such that the plate thickness is not reduced by more than five percent, and tested in accordance with subsection 509.18(c). - (f) Gusset Plates.
-Lateral gusset plates welded to girder flanges in tension shall be pre-heated to 250 °F. - (g) Repairs.
+Temporary tack welds that are approved shall be removed by grinding such that the plate thickness is not reduced by more than five percent and tested per subsection 509.18(c). - (f) Gusset Plates.
+Lateral gusset plates welded to girder flanges in tension shall be pre-heated to a minimum 250 °F. Maximum shall be specified in the approved WPS. - (g) Repairs.
 All welding required to repair cracks, oxygen cut gouges, porosity, and undercut, shall conform to the following: - 1.
 General.
 Repairs made to correct undercut, craters, undersized welds, porosity, excessive roughness on oxygen cut gouges, and cracks shall not be performed without the knowledge of the PC inspector.
 Undercut may be prepared by contour grinding when approved by the Engineer.
-Areas repaired shall be recorded in accordance with AWS D 1.5, paragraph 6.5.8.
-Surfaces that are air carbon arc gouged shall be ground to bright metal prior to welding.
-Repair areas shall be preheated to a temperature of 200 to 300 °F prior to welding.
-Cracks removed prior to welding shall be penetrant tested or magnetic particle tested to assure their complete removal before welding.
+Areas repaired shall be recorded per AWS D 1.5, paragraph 6.5.8.
+Surfaces that are air carbon are gouged shall be ground to bright metal before welding.
+Repair areas shall be preheated to a temperature of 200 to 300 °F before welding.
+Cracks removed before welding shall be penetrant tested or magnetic particle tested to assure their complete removal before welding.
 All repairs shall be penetrant or magnetic particle tested for soundness.
 This requirement applies equally to tack welds. - 2.
 Groove Welds.
-The number of repairs shall be limited to three or fewer heat cycles in any groove weld. - 3.
+The number of repairs shall be limited to three or fewer heat cycles in any groove weld, unless approved by the Engineer. - 3.
 Cut Edges.
-Cavities resulting from the removal of cut edge discontinuities in plates shall be prepared prior to welding using a minimum 1/4 inch radius and a minimum 40-degree angle.
-The base metal shall be ground to bright metal prior to welding. - 4.
+Cavities resulting from the removal of cut edge discontinuities in plates shall be prepared before welding using a minimum 1/4-inch radius and a minimum 40-degree angle.
+The base metal shall be ground to bright metal before welding. - 4.
 Mislocated Holes.
 Misfit holes shall not be repaired, unless approved by the Engineer.
-When holes are repaired in accordance with an approved welding procedure, the soundness shall be established by ultrasonic testing.
-In addition, the hardness of the heat affected zone of the repair area shall be less than or equal to Rockwell C 30, when tested in accordance with ASTM E110.
-Post weld heat shall be 400 °F per inch of thickness. - (h) Stud Welding.
-Stud welding shall conform to AWS D1.5 section 7, as amended herein.
+When holes are repaired per an approved welding procedure, the soundness shall be established by ultrasonic testing.
+In addition, the hardness, preheat, and post-weld heat shall be per AWS D1.5.

+(h) Stud Welding.
+Stud welding shall conform to AWS D1.5 as amended.